Woods are good. Water views are wonderful. Toss in a fairy house village and you’ve got yourself a fine hiking adventure.

 The Cliff Trail in Harpswell is a splendid 2.3-mile loop that runs along Strawberry Creek on one side and has stunning views of Long Reach from 150-foot cliffs on the other side.
 (With a scenic, roosty hike in between.)

-I visited the Cliff Trail in 2015 in honor of this challenge (I sadly did not hike them all) and, well, wow.
+I visited the Cliff Trail in 2015 in honor of this challenge and, well, wow.

 The Cliff Trail is relatively flat to start, but there are plenty of exposed roots that some of us clumsier walkers might stumble over.
 And that Strawberry Creek will steal your attention.